 Frequently Asked Questions about OptiGRO™

 At Abbott, we know that breast milk provides the best nutrition for babies, so we strive to design our formulas to be as close to breast milk as possible.
-We are proud to say Similac is now closer to breast milk that ever before because we have reformulated many of our formulas to better match the average caloric density of breast milk, and continue to deliver the recommended levels of vitamins, minerals and other nutrients needed to ensure that babies continue to have the healthy growth and development you would expect from Similac.
+Similac formulas continue to deliver the recommended levels of vitamins, minerals, and other nutrients needed to ensure that babies continue to have the healthy growth and development you would expect from Similac.

 1. Why did Similac reformulate their products?